 Crashed October 26, 1944

-On October 26, 1944 took off from Opon Airfield near Cebu on a morning flight to transport Zero pilots from the 201 Kōkūtai bound for bound for Mabalacat East Airfield where they would ferry replacement Zeros back down to Opon Airfield.
-Among the passengers was Hiroyoshi Nishizawa, Japan's highest scoring ace.
+On October 26, 1944 at 7:20am took off from Opon Airfield on Mactan Island off Cebu City on a flight bound for Mabalacat East Airfield on Luzon.
+Aboard were pilots from the 201 Kōkūtai including that were flying being flown to the airfield then would fly replacement A6M5 Zeros back to Opon Airfield.
+Among the passengers was Hiroyoshi Nishizawa one of Japan's highest scoring ace.

 Thanks to Tony Feredo and Henry Sakaida for additional information